Lawrence Township, Lawrence County, Ohio: Geography

-It is the only county township without a border on another county.
+Lawrence Township is the only township in Lawrence County without a border on another county.

-No municipalities are located in Lawrence Township, although the unincorporated community of Kitts Hill is located in the western part of the township.
+No municipalities are located in Lawrence Township; however, the unincorporated communities of Andis and Kitts Hill are located in the south-central and western portions of the township, respectively.

 Name and history

 Statewide, other Lawrence Townships are located in Stark, Tuscarawas, and Washington counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.